Splash (film): Plot

 In 1964, eight-year-old Allen Bauer and his family are taking a boat tour at Cape Cod, Massachusetts.
 Allen is fascinated by something below the surface and jumps overboard, even though he cannot swim.
-In the ocean, he encounters a young girl, and when they hold hands, he inexplicably finds himself able to breathe underwater.
-However, Allen is rescued and pulled back to the surface, and the two are separated.
-Since no one else saw the girl, Allen comes to believe the encounter was a near-death hallucination.
+In the ocean, he encounters a young girl, and when they hold hands, he inexplicably is able to breathe underwater.
+However, Allen is pulled back to the surface, and the two are separated.
+Since no one else saw the girl, he comes to believe that the encounter was a near-death hallucination.
 After the boat pulls away, the young girl is revealed to be a mermaid.

-Twenty years later, Allen is now co-owner of a wholesale fruit and vegetable business in New York City with his womanizing older brother, Freddie.
-Throughout the years, Allen's relationships have failed as he subconsciously seeks the connection he feels other couples enjoy.
+Twenty years later, Allen, now 28, is the co-owner of a fruit and vegetable business in New York City with his womanizing older brother, Freddie.
+Throughout the years, Allen's relationships have failed as he subconsciously seeks the connection he shared with the mermaid.
 Depressed after his latest breakup, Allen returns to Cape Cod, where he encounters eccentric scientist Walter Kornbluth on a diving expedition.
 When his motorboat restarts, Allen falls into the sea and is knocked unconscious; his wallet drops onto the coral below.
-He later wakes up on a beach, in the presence of a beautiful, naked young woman who is unable to talk.
+He wakes up on a beach in the presence of a beautiful, naked young woman who is unable to talk.
 After kissing Allen, the woman dives into the sea, where she transforms into a mermaid.
 While swimming underwater, she is sighted by Kornbluth.

 The mermaid finds Allen's wallet and uses a sunken ship's charts to locate New York.
 She comes ashore naked at the Statue of Liberty and is arrested for indecent exposure.
 Using information from the wallet, the police contact Allen, and she is released into his care.
 The mermaid learns how to speak English from watching television and is eager to explore the city.
 Unable to say her real name in human language, she selects "Madison" from a Madison Avenue sign.
-She tells Allen that she will be in New York for "six fun-filled days, and the moon is full", unable to return home if she stays any longer.
 Despite Madison's occasionally outlandish behavior, she and Allen fall in love.
-He proposes to her, but she declines and runs away.
-After some contemplation, Madison returns to Allen and agrees to marry him, with the added promise of telling him the truth about herself after an upcoming dignitary dinner to welcome the President.
+He proposes to her, and they plan to marry.